MayUWish/uniqueEnE/README.md

             }
         })).filter(confilctedEl => confilctedEl);

-        // If ......, for other validations to ensure user authentication and spot's capacity
+        ...... for other validations to ensure user authentication and spot's capacity

         } else if (endDate - startDate <= 0 ){
             // check endDate is more than startDate